Addresses: 600 N. Glebe Road, 616 N. Glebe Road, 624 N. Glebe Road, 640 N. Glebe Road, and 525 N. Thomas St.

 The applicant, SEHT North Glebe, LLC, proposes redevelopment of the existing Harris Teeter grocery and American Service Center site with a mixed-use project, including a new flagship-level Harris Teeter, an additional ~13,000 sq. ft. of retail, 685 multi-family apartment units, and a half-acre public park.
-The applicant proposes to re-zone the entire site to R-C, Multiple-family Dwelling and Commercial District.
+The applicant proposes to re-zone the entire site to R-C, Multiple-family Dwelling and Commercial District, and to change the GLUP designation for 525 N. Thomas St. from “Low-Medium” Residential to “High-Medium” Residential Mixed-Use.
 Additional project details include:

 Major Site Plan Amendment: